 Student wellbeing, engagement and connection to school is vital to their successful education.
 We utelise a range of strategies to develop and enhance wellbeing within NDPS.

-We teach the Victorian Education Department’s Resilience, Rights and Respectful Relationships program form Foundation- Grade 6.
-This is supplemented with commercial programs, including The Resilience Project.
-The link below takes you to our Policy regarding how we approach wellbeing within NDPS.
+We teach the Victorian Education Department’s Resilience, Rights and Respectful Relationships program from Foundation- Grade 6.
+This is supplemented with commercial programs, including Positive Education.